fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolUserRole.md

 # Get-MsolUserRole

 ## SYNOPSIS
-Retrieves a list of roles that the specified user is a member of.
+Gets administrator roles to which a user belongs.

 ## SYNTAX